 Building connections within community, instilling confidence and nurturing young women, Orianna is a strong believer that mental health matters and the importance of community support and young people in leadership is key.

 Through programs, public speaking and engaging with large crowds, Orianna makes a significant impact on others, encouraging and inspiring people to strive for greatness.

 Orianna began her business journey at the age of 15yrs when she founded Naturally Goat.
 Back in 2015, at just 15 years old – and upon fulfilling her longing desire to make soap she found a recipe, got her mother to buy the tools and ingredients and away she went!!

 After reasonable success she attempted to do it again – producing out soap that had been the first soap ever to relieve her mothers dry hands and suffering dermatitis.

 Orianna then spent 2 years perfecting the recipe until it was just perfect (after lots of trial and error and batch after batch) and now it is copy-write as her own recipe.
 From there she branched out to laundry powder, hair shampoo and moisturises.
 Building up her business step by step.
 In 2019 Orianna took a leap and rebranded her business, taking it a pet further professionally.

 Orianna writes: “Today Naturally Goat is just what I always hoped for.
 Its a dream coming true.
 We still have so much room for growth but I would have never believed you if you said 5 years ago we’d be were we are now, so I’m excited for the next 5 years to come!”

 Orianna is a determined, hard working young woman who strives to give her best.

-The free-range child lifestyle has given Orianna the ability to think outside the square, be creative and adventurous.
+Orianna’s childhood lifestyle has given her the ability to think outside the square, be creative and adventurous.